 - Hacked away at the internal network.

-If you feel I have missed something or would like to contribute to this post, please email me by clicking the button that looks like a "@" on the left hand side of the page.
-I'm always open to improving my skill set and I'd be happy to add some additional details so that others benefit as well.
-Thanks for reading!
+If you feel I have missed something or would like to contribute to this post, please email me by clicking the "@" button on the left hand side of the page.
+Thank you for reading!

 Want to learn more about conducting penetration tests against web applications?
-Join me for one of the following events:
+Join me for the following event: